Benioos/RFM69HCW_STM32/README.md

 This is a C driver for the **RFM69HCW / SX1231** RF transceiver, designed for **STM32** microcontrollers using the **STM32 HAL** library.

-This library provides a way of controlling the radio module over SPI.
+This library provides a way of controlling the radio module over SPI. **NEW FUNCTION COMING THIS WEEK**

 <img src="https://cdn-shop.adafruit.com/970x728/3070-07.jpg" alt="Adafruit RFM69HCW Transceiver Radio" width="260">

-**Note : NEW FUNCTION COMING THIS WEEK**

 ## 📖 Documentation
 To help you understand or modify the project, the documentation has been split into detailed sections: